 About the Class

 Students will have extensive exposure to the career opportunities within Law Enforcement.
 The class has numerous guest speakers, field trips and a lethal force decision making simulator.
 Students receive professional training in handcuffing, weaponless defense scenarios, first aid and CPR.
 Students accepted to this program must have personal integrity.
+Students can also earn 10 college credits for this program through EdCC - College in the HS program, at a cost of approximately $190.

 Subject matter can be very intense, dealing with the complexity of morals, ethics, civil liberties, civil rights, cultural diversities, case law and current events.
 Disqualifiers for law enforcement employment include: history of continual illegal drug use, felony or domestic violence convictions.